 Review for previous edition: The book is a must-read for judges.

 Cross-border insolvency is an increasingly topical issue and cross-border insolvency practice continues to develop rapidly.
-Cross-Border Insolvency: A Commentary on the UNCITRAL Model Law (Fourth Edition) is an updated, enhanced edition covering the national implementation of the United Nations Commission on International Trade Law Model Law on Cross-Border Insolvency.
+Cross-Border Insolvency: A Commentary on the UNCITRAL Model Law, 4th Ed is an updated, enhanced edition covering the national implementation of the United Nations Commission on International Trade Law Model Law on Cross-Border Insolvency.

-New to the fourth edition are chapters on Chile, Singapore and the Philippines with an expanded South African chapter to include the OHADA countries.
+New to the fourth edition are chapters on Chile and the Philippines with an expanded South African chapter to include the OHADA countries.

 This major fourth edition is an invaluable guide to the local application and comparative analysis of the model law for anyone dealing with cross-border insolvency issues.
 Lawyers in private practice or in-house, insolvency practitioners, government authorities, academics and students will find this expanded edition an essential addition to their library.